 reyn chat¶

 Start an interactive REPL session attached to an agent.
-Each user turn is dispatched through the skill_router stdlib skill, which classifies the intent and either replies directly, runs a project / stdlib skill, or delegates to another agent.
+Each user turn is dispatched through the chat router, which classifies the intent and either replies directly, runs a skill, or delegates to another agent.

 Memory recall and write happen automatically inside the router phase — see concepts/memory.